Angels (Neon Genesis Evangelion): Sandalphon

 Sandalphon (サンダルフォン, Sandarufon), the eighth Angel, is detected inside the volcanic crater of Mount Asama in a human-embryo-like state and enclosed in a chrysalis.
 The Nerv decides to attempt to capture it, but the being awakens during the attempt and quickly mutates.
 Gualtiero Cannarsi, editor of the first Italian adaptation of the series, compared its adult form with the Limanda fish.
 Sandalphon collides with Eva-02, demonstrating high levels of physical endurance.
 Its core is concealed within its body and is not visible to observers.
-During the fight, Asuka and other Nerv members using the concept of thermal expansion to develop a plan to defeat it.
+During the fight, Asuka and other Nerv members use the concept of thermal expansion to develop a plan to defeat it.
 Eva-02, using a coolant in its equipment, causes Sandalphon to undergo thermal constriction, resulting in damage to its body structure.

 The fictional Angel's name alludes to Sandalphon, the angel of embryos.
 During its metamorphosis into its adult form, the producers included a plaintive background voice using the electronically distorted howls of an infant.
 The Angel's design took inspiration from prehistoric creatures such as the trilobite and the Anomalocaris.
 The idea of an enemy-capture attempt was planned for the eleventh episode, but moved to the tenth during the production.
 According to a guide on the original series included with the Neon Genesis Evangelion RPG card game, the Sandalphon episode suggests that dormant, larval Angels are hidden around the world.
 An official encyclopedia on the series links its appearance with the biblical Book of Enoch, in which the word "Heaven", the abode of angels, actually refers to an Earthly location; because Sandalphon is discovered in the magma chamber of a volcano, Evangelion Angels similarly exist "in the same world as ours".
 According to writer Virginie Nebbia, for Sandalphon's battle staff took inspiration from the novel Sundiver.